 In the interests of funding benefits for employee’s retirement, the Mandatory Provident Fund Schemes Ordinance (“MPFO”) requires employers to take practical steps to ensure that their employees become a member of a registered mandatory provident fund scheme.69 Both employers and employees must contribute to the fund, which is to be established in the form of trusts.

-Compulsory contributions are required to be made by the employer to the employee’s fund at the rate of 5% (unless otherwise prescribed by other regulations) of the relevant employee’s income (i.e. all monetary remuneration except for housing allowance), subject to a maximum amount of HK$1,500 per month.
+Compulsory contributions are required to be made by the employer and the employee to the employee’s fund at the rate of 5% (unless otherwise prescribed by other regulations) of the relevant employee’s income (i.e. all monetary remuneration except for housing allowance), subject to a maximum amount of HK$1,500 per month.

 Apart from considering the method of establishing business operations in Hong Kong, consideration must be given to the obtaining of commercial premises from which the business operations can be carried out.
 In addition, if staff are to be relocated from overseas, some thought must be given to the provision of housing to staff members and their families.